nashville-software-school/server-side-python-curriculum/orientation/FND_07_CLASSES.md

 noop()
 ```

-What exactly gets invoked in this case since the class has no actual logic in it.
+What exactly gets invoked in this case since the class has no actual logic in it?
 For any class, when you invoke it, it executes the `__init__` method.
 Since our simplistic example above didn't define any logic for the built-in `__init__` method, nothing happened.

 ## Simple Class